ajLuna7/urban_analytics/final-project/results/rojas_final_report.md

 easy comparison.

 One way to measure food insecurity in a region is to look at its consequences for health.
-One way to measure these consequences is by looking at malnutrition in children, which leads to growth faltering, a popular overall indicator of a child’s health, as well as an indicator of social inequalities (de Onis and Branca 2016).
+For example, researchers have measured these consequences by looking at malnutrition in children, which leads to growth faltering, a popular overall indicator of a child’s health, as well as an indicator of social inequalities (de Onis and Branca 2016).
 Growth faltering is